 Home DNA Test Kit Reviews

-One of the biggest mistakes that many people make when doing their own DNA testing kit review is that they focus on the company who is selling or providing the kit and not the lab that is actually doing all of the work.
-Doing a home DNA test review isn’t very difficult as long as focus on the laboratory.
-Here are some basic facts that you need to keep in mind when doing your review.
+One of the biggest mistakes that many people make when buying a DNA test kit is that they focus on the company who is selling or providing the kit and not the lab that is actually doing all of the work.
+Here are some basic facts that you need to keep in mind when thinking about doing DNA testing at home.

 Tests for 100 illnesses, traits, and conditions.
 Order a kit, register it, and send in your saliva sample.
 Get results online from the CLIA certified lab in 6-8 weeks.
 Basic kit is $399.
 Read 23andMe reviews.